shaukatmakandar786/java/Camunda7_Notes.md

 1. Camunda7 works based on Activity engine.
 2. Camunda8 works based on Zeebe engine which is self dveloped and Zeebe Scalable hosizontally lineraly because of elastic search based backend instead of dbms.
 3. Camunda7 has shared engine, embeded engine and romte engine, where Camunda8 only has remote engine.
-4. taskm processing in camunda is always asynchronous where as in camunda7 it can be synchronous.
+4. task processing in camunda8 is always asynchronous where as in camunda7 it can be synchronous.
 5. Camunda7 uses REST api to talk to the engine whereas camunda8 uses GRPC protocol.
+6. Camunda7 mostly used for monolith application whereas camunda8 is mostly used for microservices application.
-6. Execution listeners are not available in camunda8.
+7. Execution listeners are not available in camunda8.